SAP-samples/teched2022-DT261/README.md

 - SAP Integration Suite
 - SAP Fiory Launchpad

-> **Note:**
-> For the on-site TechEd workshop you will be provided with enviroment having above requirements available.
+> **Note:** You will be provided with enviroment having above requirements available for the on-site TechEd hands-on workshop.

 ## Exercises